codemaster05330/timoanttila/content/blog/backup-your-data-automatically-on-linux.md

 done
 ```

-## Make a backup of all important files.
+## Make a backup of all important files

 Because the files are less important than the database, take up more space, and are changed less frequently, I back them up only once per week.
 I always have two backups on hand.
 This script compresses my wwwroot and places the file where it belongs.